-The easiest way to get around is most definitely the local buses.
-It is possible to hire cars or motorbikes, but they are really not necessary unless you choose to stay somewhere off the beaten track, and it is better for the island if you don't.
+The easiest way to get around is using the local buses.
 The buses are easy to find, clearly marked and very cheap (usually under €2).

 There are no buses that run from one side of the island to the other, they all go through the central hub in Fira where there is a ticket office and staff.
 The central hub can look a bit chaotic and buses are often unmarked until just before departure, but there is always someone to ask.
 They can get crowded at the busier destinations, and sometimes you’ll have to stand, but it’s no great hardship.